hyoo-ru/mam_mol/readme.md

 ## Debugging

-A special attention is payed while developing $mol to debugging possibilities and researching of code's working process.
+$mol pays special attention to debugging possibilities and research of how its code works.

-For every DOM-element is formed a people friendly `id` automatically like `$hyoo_todomvc.root(0).taskRow(0).titler()`, which is valid javascript code, this one could be executed at a console, received a link to the component, whom the component is corresponds to.
-Unfolding the content of the component you'd see names and values its fields like:
+A human friendly `id` is automatically formed for every DOM-element, e.g. `$hyoo_todomvc.root(0).taskRow(0).titler()`, which is a valid javascript code, that could be executed in a console, returning a link to the component, which the DOM-element corresponds to.
+Unfolding the content of the component you'd see names and values for its fields like:

 ```
 $hyoo_todomvc